ajlinhard/byte-size-docs/Python/Building_Projects/Python Project Elements Structure and Best Practices.md

 ---
 # Python Project Elements, Structure, and Best Practices

 In Python projects, there quite a few elements, structures, and mechanics at play.
-Some options are interchangable or more modern implementation of the same thing.
+Some options are interchangable or there are more modern implementation of the same thing.
 For example, pytest.ini vs pytest configs in a project toml file.
 This walkthrough covers different python project mechanics.

 ## Sections
 - **[Building Packages/Apps](#Building-PackagesApps)**